 Nurses and other allied health professionals working in specialist clinics including:

 The course will also be of interest to newly appointed consultants working in any of the above fields, as well as anyone who would simply like to update their knowledge.

-In previous years the Royal College of Physicians has approved the course for 15 CPD credits for full attendance.
-Approval for the 2019 course will be sought.
+The Royal College of Physicians has approved the course for 15 CPD credits for full attendance.
+Course code 122217.

 Both residential and non-residential options are offered.
 We recommend participants to take the residential option to take advantage of all the networking opportunities the course offers.
 Previous attendees have found it very useful to share experiences with each other in the evenings and over breakfast (also see below regarding the evening dinners).

 College Dinner on 1st night for non-residential participants - £22

 Reception and Course Dinner on 2nd night for non-residential participants - £45